 As previously stated, this makes property division for unmarried couples complicated.
 The Supreme Court of Canada has provided some guidance for unmarried couples regarding what factors affect entitlement to share in the property of the other.
 However, this is not an exhaustive list and outcomes are often determined on a case-by-case basis.

-At MDW Law in Halifax, our experienced family law lawyers can provide information and advice on property-related issues for unmarried couples.
+At MDW Law in Halifax and Bedford, our experienced family law lawyers can provide information and advice on property-related issues for unmarried couples.
 Whether you are about to move in with your partner, or your relationship has broken down, we can help guide you through the process.